Child and family benefits

 What do you need to do after you apply?

-You don’t have to apply for the benefits and credits every year.
-But every year you must:
+You don’t have to apply for the benefits and credits every year, but you must:

-to continue receiving the benefit and credit payments that you are entitled to, you have to file your income tax and benefit return on time every year, even if you have no income in the year.
-If you have a spouse or common-law partner, they also have to file a return every year.
+to continue receiving the benefit and credit payments that you are entitled to, even if you have no income in the year.
+If you have a spouse or common-law partner, they also have to do their taxes every year.
+Need a hand to complete your tax return?

 - keep your personal information up to date